-Updated for Summer 2018 our Guide to Animal Kingdom for Beginners is an essential guide for first-time visitors & experienced travellers.
+Updated for Fall/Winter 2018 our Guide to Animal Kingdom for Beginners is an essential guide for first-time visitors & experienced travellers.
 Find out all you need to know about Disney’s Animal Kingdom and how to handle Orlando’s hottest attractions at Pandora – The World of Avatar.
-In addition, we have all the latest additions for Summer 2018 at the Animal Kingdom.
+In addition, we have all the latest changes at Disney’s Animal Kingdom.

 Disney’s Animal Kingdom The Basics